neuronsimulator/nrn/vector.rst

     Syntax:
         ``obj = h.Vector()``

-        ``obj = new Vector(size)``
+        ``obj = h.Vector(size)``

-        ``obj = new Vector(size, init)``
+        ``obj = h.Vector(size, init)``

-        ``obj = new Vector(python_iterable)``
+        ``obj = h.Vector(python_iterable)``

     Description:
+        NEURON's Vector class provides functionality that is similar (and partly interchangeable) with a numpy one-dimensional array of doubles.
+	The reason for the continued use of Vector is both due to back-compatibility and due to the many faster C-level extensions that have been written as NMOD programs that make use of this class.

-        The vector class provides convenient functions for manipulating one-dimensional arrays of numbers.
-An object created with this class can be thought of as containing a ``double x[]`` variable.
-Individual elements of this array can be manipulated with the normal :samp:`{objref}.x[{index}]` notation.
+        A Vector object created with this class can be thought of as containing a ``double x[]`` variable.
+Individual elements of this array can be manipulated with a :samp:`{objref}.x[{index}]` notation.
-        Most of the Vector functions apply their operations to each element of the x array thus avoiding the often tedious scaffolding required by an otherwise un-encapsulated double array.
+	Alternatively, a :samp:`{objref}[{index}]` notation can be used to access Vector elements **but cannot be used to set elements.**  Vector slices are not directly supported but are replicated with the functionality of Vector.c() (see below).

-        A vector can be created with length *size* and with each element set to the value of *init*.
+        A vector can be created with length *size* and with each element set to the value of *init* or can be created using a Python iterable.

         Vector methods that modify the elements are generally of the form